Selecting a language will automatically trigger the translation of the page content.

 What is the benchmark tax income?

-Your reference tax income (RFR) is used to determine whether you are eligible for certain social benefits (for example, college scholarship, the provision of social housing).
+Your reference tax income (RFR) is used to determine whether you are eligible for certain social benefits (for example, college scholarship, allocation of social housing).

 It is also used for certain tax benefits.